 If you have basal cell carcinoma or squamous cell carcinoma, you will easily qualify for immediate coverage life insurance.

-BURIAL INSURANCE FOR CANCER PATIENTS
+BURIAL INSURANCE UNDERWRITING IF YOU HAVE CANCER

 Burial insurance can provide your loved ones with the funds needed to cover your funeral and final expense needs.